Pyrgotis plagiatana

 Pyrgotis plagiatana is a species of moth of the family Tortricidae.
 It is found in New Zealand.

 The wingspan is about 18 mm.
 It is a variable species, differing much in the intensity of colouring.
 The forewings are whitish, suffused with pale ochreous, becoming darker towards the inner margin.
 The hindwings are whitish, faintly tinged with ochreous at the apex and spotted with grey.

-The larvae are polyphagous, webbing together and feeding on the leaves and cladodes of various trees and shrubs, including Carmichaelia species, Coriaria arborea, Fuchsia excorticata, Veronica elliptica, Veronica stricta, Veronica subalpina, Melicope simplex, Metrosideros species, Ozothamnus leptophyllus, Pittosporum tenuifolium, Tupeia antarctica, Pinus radiata and Ulex europaeus.
+The larvae are polyphagous. including Carmichaelia species, Coriaria arborea, Fuchsia excorticata, Veronica elliptica, Veronica stricta, Veronica subalpina, Melicope simplex, Metrosideros species, Ozothamnus leptophyllus, Pittosporum tenuifolium, Tupeia antarctica, Pinus radiata and Ulex europaeus.